-The preamplifier signal comes to the instrument receiver and its output is sent to the LINE connector and to the A/D converter input.
+The signal of the preamplifier comes to the instrument receiver and its output is sent to the LINE connector and to the A/D converter input.
+The instrument can be set to use the LINE channel in place of the signal coming from the preamplifier.